 avif vs webp

-Not sure about the difference between AVIF vs WebP for images? 🖼️
+Not sure about the difference between AVIF and WebP image formats? 🖼️

-In this post, we’ll take a closer look at AVIF vs WebP.
-Then, we’ll guide you through two easy steps to use these formats in WordPress.
+In this post, we’ll take a closer look at their compression ability, image quality, and browser support.
+Then, we’ll guide you through setting up an auto-pilot method for using each one in WordPress.

 An introduction to AVIF vs WebP

 WebP and AVIF are next-gen formats that aim to produce smaller file sizes while maintaining a high-quality image.
-Google introduced us to WebP in 2010, whereas AVIF is still very new.
-It was established only in 2019.
+Google introduced us to WebP in 2010, whereas AVIF is a bit newer.
+It was established in 2019.

 Google Developers page explaining the WebP format.
 Knowing this information can help users decide between AVIF vs WebP